Update safety Lebanon September 2020:

-Why is it safe to travel to Lebanon?
+Is it safe to travel to Lebanon?
+Is Beirut safe?

-1 – Contrary to what people say, in Lebanon there is no war
+1 – Contrary to what people say, there is no war in Lebanon and Beirut

 2 – In Lebanon, there’s no place for extremism.
 Did you know that more than 40% of the population are Christians?

-3 – The most liberal country in the Middle East
+3 – This is the most liberal country in the Middle East

-On the other hand, although religion plays an important role in most of the families, from a religious point of view, Lebanon is the most liberal country in the entire Middle East.
-It counts with the largest number of atheists (especially among young people), beer is available everywhere and drinking alcohol in the street is allowed (an quite common).
-Surprised?
+On the other hand, although religion plays an important role in the life of most families, from a religious point of view, Lebanon is the most liberal country in the entire Middle East.

-4 – It shares border with Syria.
+4 – It shares a border with Syria.
 OK, so what?

 Lebanon shares border with Syria.
 Yes, so what?
 They are two different countries.
 The border between them is highly guarded and controlled.
 The chances of the Syrian conflict moving into Lebanon are non-existent.